jancarloviray/blog/_posts/2017-02-07-companies-using-mysql.md

 excerpt_separator: <!--more-->
 ---

 Hate it or love it, MySQL is widely used in massive scale - think Uber, Google, Facebook, Quora.
 It may not have the best licensing or be  fastest out-of-the-box but it is a proven database.
+Want to get started quick?
+I wrote a [MySQL cheat sheet](http://www.jancarloviray.com/blog/mysql-quickstart-cheat-sheet/) to help you get started with common tasks.
 There are thousands of companies using MySQL out there, but here are some brand name companies using it.

 <!--more-->